slugbyte/unruly-worker.nvim/README.md

 * `<leader>sf` - goto last item in seek list
 * `<leader>n` - goto next seek item
 * `<leader>p` - goto prev seek item

-## LAYOUT PHILOSOPHY
-1. When possible, commands are positioned according to the workman layout heatmap.
-So frequent use will not strain your hands.
-2. When possible, commands are arranged onto a semantic key.
-This makes it possible for the keymap to be remembered with mnemonic phrases.
-3. When possible, keys behavior, or behavior substitute, should stay in the same position as the original-keymap, so that there is no need for experienced vim users to unlearn there years of muscle memory.

 ## ABOUT
 Being dyslexic has taught me its often easier for me to build a system for